Ferrari F1-75

 The Ferrari F1-75 (also known by its internal name, Project 674) is a Formula One racing car designed and constructed by Scuderia Ferrari which competed in the 2022 Formula One World Championship.

 The car was driven by Charles Leclerc and Carlos Sainz Jr. The chassis is Ferrari's first single seater under the 2022 FIA Technical Regulations.
-The F1-75 scored four wins, from the Bahrain, the Australian, the British and the Austrian Grands Prix, and 20 podiums from its 22 races.
+The F1-75 scored four wins, from the Bahrain, the Australian, the British, and the Austrian Grands Prix, and 20 podiums from its 22 races.
 The car made its competitive debut at the 2022 Bahrain Grand Prix.

-South African engineer Rory Byrne, although not officially credited, was heavily involved in the design of the F1-75.
-As the car proved successful in the first part of the season, his contract was renewed for three years.

 Competition and development history

 The name refers to the 75th anniversary since the first Ferrari production car rolled out of the factory in Maranello.
 The F1-75 was used in a tyre test following the Emilia Romagna Grand Prix and was investigated after it appeared to have been run with a new floor specification that had not been previously used.
 The FIA ruled that the floor had been previously used during pre-season testing and was, therefore, compliant with the regulations.

-Compared to the winless 2020 and 2021 cars, the F1-75 was immediately competitive; the team took pole and a dominant victory at the first race in Bahrain.
-This feat was repeated in Australia, despite the team's reluctance to add updates to the car.
+Compared to the winless 2020 and 2021 cars, the F1-75 was immediately competitive; the team took pole and followed that up with a 1–2 finish, which saw Leclerc winning and Sainz in second, at the first race in Bahrain.
+At the 2022 Saudi Arabian Grand Prix the car qualified in second and third, and, after a safety car, Leclerc would lead for the majority of the race but ultimately was overtaken by Max Verstappen for the win in the final five laps.
+Both Ferraris would still end up on the podium as Sainz finished in third, just ahead of Sergio Pérez.
+Leclerc continued this podium streak in Australia in dominant form, and got his first career grand slam, the first for Ferrari since 2010.
+Sainz retired on lap one after spinning into gravel and beaching his car.
 Compared to its main rival, the Red Bull RB18, the F1-75 often displayed superior cornering speeds, but the RB18 was better on the straights.
 Leclerc took four consecutive poles from Miami to Baku, but the team failed to convert any of these poles to wins through a combination of unreliability and poor strategy.
 At the British Grand Prix, Sainz took pole and won his first Formula One race.
 At the following race in Austria, the F1-75 took another victory with Leclerc, who achieved his 5th Grand Prix victory.